Siegfried Uiberreither: Career after the Anschluss

 On 1 April 1940, a new more centralized administrative structure went into effect in Austria.
 The federal States were abolished and the country was divided into seven Reichsgaue, each headed by a Reichsstatthalter (Reich Governor) reporting directly to Hitler.
 Uiberreither was appointed Reichstatthalter of Reichsgau Styria.
 On 14 April 1941, after the conquest of Yugoslavia, he was named the Chief of Civil Administration in the occupied area of Lower Styria (now part of Slovenia).
 This was an area of 6,050 square kilometers with a population of approximately 530,000.
 Uiberreither was given a mandate by Hitler to "Make this territory German again for me."
 Accordingly, Uiberreither oversaw a policy of ruthless Germanization.
 He convened a meeting on 6 May 1941 at Maribor to plan measures that resulted in the expulsion to Serbia of tens of thousands of Slovenes in three waves beginning in July 1941.
 The Slovene language was banned and place names were Germanized.
 These repressive actions led to increased partisan attacks upon German occupation authorities and their local collaborators.

 In addition, the Aktion T4 program of euthanasia involving mentally impaired individuals was operational within Styria and Lower Slovenia at this time.
 It is estimated that over 500 patients from various mental care facilities were gassed to death at the Hartheim Euthanasia Center near Linz.
-Also, 62 children and teenagers were killed at the Fendhof hospital in Graz.
+Also, 62 children and teenagers were killed at the Feldhof hospital in Graz.